blabla1337/skf-flask/skf/markdown/knowledge_base/33-knowledge_base--Double_decoding_of_headers_parameters--.md

 **Solution:**

-Only one webserver should decode/encode the data.
+Only one web-server should decode/encode the data.